Horizon-LEAD/irtx-jsprit/README.md

 models (total number of parcels, for instance), by replacing the operator data sets for other years or even adding new operators, or by changing the vehicle parameters.

+In the platform a user could, for instance, a list of prepared operator data sets that can then be tested in combination using the model.